Cpreza24/word-challenge/README.md

 # Word Challenge
-## A browser-based game where the user has to guess the animal or item based on the provided description.
+## A browser-based trivia game made with HTML CSS and Javascript.

+The player has 5 tries to reach the end of the game which is 5 levels.
+If the player runs out of tries before completing level 5, the game is over.